Chapter 7: Prior Generations

 Now we go back to talk about the Chloe Abbot and her ancestors.
 Seneca Abbot’s wife Chloe Russel had ancestors that had long lived in the United States.

 Following is a rambling paragraph connecting these people.
-Chloe’s parents, John Russel 1802 – 1897) was the son of Rachel Harper (1782 – 1844) and John Russel (1782-1820).
+Chloe’s parents, John Russel 1802 – 1897) and Emeline Adams (1806 – 1869) married in 1923.
+John was the son of Rachel Harper (1782 – 1844) and John Russel (1782-1820).
+(Yes, two Johns.)
 The Harper family achieved notice when one of the brothers (Tom) was captured by Indians and won release in a trade a year later.
 Chloe’s mother was Emeline Adams (1806 – 1869).
 Emeline’s maternal grandfather Samuel Post (1728 – 1814) was a revolutionary war soldier.
 Her paternal grandfather was Elisha Adams of Mass.
 Elisha Adams has been reported (suggested) to be a cousin of John Quincy Adams.
 (Knowledgeable genealogists have pointed out that there were many John Quincy Adams’ and lineage to the president Adams is unlikely.)

 We all have seen movies with wagon trains.
 It was a long tiresome trip The wagon trains would gather at St Louis to prepare for the trip.
 As soon as winter was past the trains would start.
 In the 1860s there would be two or three trains each day.
 The common path went across the great plains and most aimed for Salt Lake where they could get fresh provisions.
 They crossed the mountains headed for Sacramento.
-There were Indians, but normally not organized in attacks.
-Sometimes an Indian would wander into camp but they were not looking to fight, only a handout or an unguarded item.
+At this time there were Indians, but normally not organized in attacks.
+Sometimes an Indian would wander into camp but they were not looking to fight, only a handout.
 During the long trip westward walking was more comfortable than riding a wagon.
 Hunting parties ranged far from the train to supplement the limited provisions and to select sites for the next camp.
 The trail was so busy that wagon trains competed for the best place to camp each night.

 There is an interesting letter written to Chloe by her sister